isaac-evs/solana/README.md

 4. **First-Time Login**

    On first launch, the app will:
-   - Generate a secure random username (e.g., "bravewolf421")
+   - Generate a secure random username
    - Generate a strong 20-character random password
    - Display them **ONCE** in a modal dialog
-   - **⚠️ SAVE THESE CREDENTIALS IMMEDIATELY!**

    **No backup file is created** - this is intentional for security.
-   Click the fields to copy them to clipboard.

    **If you lose your credentials:**